kodi-community-addons/script.skin.helper.service/README.md

 condition: any kodi condition syntax to make the option show up or not, optional but attribute must be present in the xml
 icon: icon to show in dialogselect, optional but attribute must be present in the xml
 description: description to show in dialogselect (label2), optional but attribute must be present in the xml
-default: if set to "true" this will be the default value for your skin (will be set at skin startup/change/update)
+default: if set to "true" this will be the default value for your skin (will be set at skin startup/change/update), you may use a visibility condition instead of true

 #### Working with sublevels